alexandrainst/doms_databasen/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The doms_databasen team thanks you :sparkles:.
+Congratulations :tada::tada: The domsdatabasen team thanks you :sparkles:.